lukechampine/us/renter/formats.md

 ### shard

 A shard is a binary array of slices.
-Each slice uniquely identifies a contiguous slice of a sector stored on a host by specifying the Merkle root of the sector, an offset within it, and a length.
+Each slice uniquely identifies a contiguous slice of a sector stored on a host by specifying the Merkle root of the sector, an offset within it, a length, and an encryption nonce.
 The shard as a whole represents a contiguous slice of data that may span many sectors.
 As such, the order of the array is significant.

 The offset and length are in terms of segments (64 bytes), which are the atomic unit of transfer in the Sia renter-host protocol.
-Storing data thus requires adding (and later removing) padding if the file's size is not an exact multiple of 64 bytes.
+Storing data thus requires adding (and later removing) padding.

-Each slice also includes the 20-byte nonce used to encrypt that slice's data, which must be chosen randomly.
-This is smaller than the 24-byte nonce required by XChaCha20; it must be padded with four zeros before use.
-(Shaving off these four bytes means an encoded slice fits in 64 bytes, without significantly reducing security.)

-Lastly, each slice contains an IEEE CRC32 checksum of the pre-encryption data.
-This checksum is **not** used to verify data received from the host -- we use Merkle proofs for that.
-Rather, the checksum allows us to check whether a local file on disk matches the contents of a metafile, e.g. when resuming a download.

 ```go
 type Shard []SectorSlice